Spring Parsnip, Apple & Ginger Soup Recipe

 How To Make Parsnip Chips

-5. Bake for about 12 minutes, checking halfway through.
-Stir and rotate the tray to ensure even cooking.
+Bake for about 12 minutes, checking halfway through.
+Mix and rotate the tray to ensure even cooking.

 How to Make the Soup & Get the Perfect Texture

-2. Add the leek and ginger, and continue sautéing until the leek is tender and aromatic.
+Add the leek and ginger, cooking until tender and aromatic.

-3. Add the parsnips, apple, and vegetable broth and water.
-Simmer until the parsnips are tender.
+Stir in the parsnips, apple, vegetable broth, and water.
+Simmer until the parsnips are fork-tender.

-4. Stir in the fresh spinach directly into the pot.
+Add the fresh spinach directly to the pot.

 Storage and Reheating

-• Refrigerate: Store the soup in an airtight container in the refrigerator for up to 3–4 days.
+Refrigerate: Store the soup in an airtight glass container in the refrigerator for up to 5 days.

-• Reheat: Warm gently on the stove over low to medium heat, stirring occasionally until heated through.
+Reheat: Warm gently on the stove over low to medium heat, stirring occasionally until heated through.
+Add a little water as needed to loosen the texture and restore its silky consistency.

-If you make our Easy Spring Parsnip, Apple, Ginger Soup, love for you to leave a comment or share a rating!
+If you make our Spring Parsnip, Apple & Ginger Soup Recipe, love for you to leave a comment or share a rating!
 I always enjoy reading your thoughts.
 Don’t forget to share your creations on Instagram, TikTok, or Pinterest using #victoriasearthkitchen I can’t get enough of seeing your beautiful dishes come to life.
 If you love this recipe, be sure to check out some of my other favorite vegetable-forward dishes on the blog for more inspiration.

 More Like This